 The Pensions Ombudsman

 The Pensions Ombudsman is an independent office of the UK government that helps resolve disputes about occupational pensions.
-The organisation was established in 1984 to help with cases where people think they have been unfairly treated by their employer or pension provider, and had previously dealt only with workplace final salary schemes.
+The organization was established in 1984 to help with cases where people think they have been unfairly treated by their employer or pension provider and had previously dealt only with workplace final salary schemes.

 It has now expanded its remit to cover other types of funded retirement income provision including defined contribution plans and stakeholder pensions as well as individual personal savings accounts (such as ISAs).

 The Pensions Ombudsman deals with cases which involve pensions, either where the individual was not satisfied with their employer or pension provider’s dealings, when an occupational final salary scheme is being wound-up and they want to know what will happen to their benefits, or when a member of a stakeholder scheme has been treated unfairly.

 The organization operates on behalf of members of registered schemes only; there are no provisions for those who have personal savings accounts such as ISAs.
 What this means is that if you feel your rights under one type of plan have been abused while another type would be protected in some way by law then it may mean that taking your case to court might provide more satisfaction – especially because judges can award damages at any level up to the value of the pension they would have received if their scheme had not been wound up.

 A complaint can be made to the Pensions Ombudsman in writing, by phone, or by email.
 It is free to make a complaint, and you do not have to give your name if you don’t want to.
 The Ombudsman will ask for some details about your case, which they may need from time to time when looking at it.

 Suppose the person making the complaint has an ongoing relationship with their pension provider.
 In that case, we will contact them first before deciding whether we should investigate further on behalf of that person’s interests.
 We might also speak directly to someone who was involved in what happened and get more information this way too.